-Let's take a quick look at the basic sequence of events when a web page is requested by your browser and Privoxy is on duty:
+Let's take a quick look at how some of Privoxy's core features are triggered, and the ensuing sequence of events when a web page is requested by your browser:

 - First, your web browser requests a web page.
-The browser knows to send the request to Privoxy, which will in turn, relay the request to the remote web server after passing the following tests: - Privoxy traps any request for its own internal CGI pages (e.g http://p.p/) and sends the CGI page back to the browser. - Next, Privoxy checks to see if the URL matches any "+block" patterns.
-If so, the URL is then blocked, and the remote web server will not be contacted. "+handle-as-image" is then checked and if it does not match, an HTML "BLOCKED" page is sent back.
-Otherwise, if it does match, an image is returned.
-The type of image depends on the setting of "+set-image-blocker" (blank, checkerboard pattern, or an HTTP redirect to an image elsewhere). - Untrusted URLs are blocked.
+The browser knows to send the request to Privoxy, which will in turn, relay the request to the remote web server after passing the following tests: - Privoxy traps any request for its own internal CGI pages (e.g.http://p.p/) and sends the CGI page back to the browser. - Next, Privoxy checks to see if the URL matches any "+block" patterns.
+If so, the URL is then blocked, and the remote web server will not be contacted. "+handle-as-image" and "+handle-as-empty-document" are then checked, and if there is no match, an HTML "BLOCKED" page is sent back to the browser.
+Otherwise, if it does match, an image is returned for the former, and an empty text document for the latter.
+The type of image would depend on the setting of "+set-image-blocker" (blank, checkerboard pattern, or an HTTP redirect to an image elsewhere). - Untrusted URLs are blocked.
 If URLs are being added to the trust file, then that is done. - If the URL pattern matches the "+fast-redirects" action, it is then processed.
 Unwanted parts of the requested URL are stripped. - Now the rest of the client browser's request headers are processed.
-If any of these match any of the relevant actions (e.g. "+hide-user-agent", etc.), headers are suppressed or forged as determined by these actions and their parameters. - Now the web server starts sending its response back (i.e. typically a web page and related data). - First, the server headers are read and processed to determine, among other things, the MIME type (document type) and encoding.
-The headers are then filtered as determined by the "+crunch-incoming-cookies", "+session-cookies-only", and "+downgrade-http-version" actions. - If the "+kill-popups" action applies, and it is an HTML or JavaScript document, the popup-code in the response is filtered on-the-fly as it is received. - If a "+filter" or "+deanimate-gifs" action applies (and the document type fits the action), the rest of the page is read into memory (up to a configurable limit).
-Then the filter rules (from default.filter) are processed against the buffered content.
-Filters are applied in the order they are specified in the default.filter file.
+If any of these match any of the relevant actions (e.g. "+hide-user-agent", etc.), headers are suppressed or forged as determined by these actions and their parameters. - Now the web server starts sending its response back (i.e. typically a web page). - First, the server headers are read and processed to determine, among other things, the MIME type (document type) and encoding.
+The headers are then filtered as determined by the "+crunch-incoming-cookies", "+session-cookies-only", and "+downgrade-http-version" actions. - If the "+kill-popups" action applies, and it is an HTML or JavaScript document, the popup-code in the response is filtered on-the-fly as it is received. - If any "+filter" action or "+deanimate-gifs" action applies (and the document type fits the action), the rest of the page is read into memory (up to a configurable limit).
+Then the filter rules (from default.filter and any other filter files) are processed against the buffered content.
+Filters are applied in the order they are specified in one of the filter files.
 Animated GIFs, if present, are reduced to either the first or last frame, depending on the action setting.
 The entire page, which is now filtered, is then sent by Privoxy back to your browser.

-If neither "+filter" or "+deanimate-gifs" matches, then Privoxy passes the raw data through to the client browser as it becomes available.
+If neither a "+filter" action or "+deanimate-gifs" matches, then Privoxy passes the raw data through to the client browser as it becomes available.

-As the browser receives the now (probably filtered) page content, it reads and then requests any URLs that may be embedded within the page source, e.g. ad images, stylesheets, JavaScript, other HTML documents (e.g. frames), sounds, etc. For each of these objects, the browser issues a new request.
-And each such request is in turn processed as above.
-Note that a complex web page may have many such embedded URLs.
+• As the browser receives the now (possibly filtered) page content, it reads and then requests any URLs that may be embedded within the page source, e.g. ad images, stylesheets, JavaScript, other HTML documents (e.g. frames), sounds, etc. For each of these objects, the browser issues a separate request (this is easily viewable in Privoxy's logs).
+And each such request is in turn processed just as above.
+Note that a complex web page will have many, many such embedded URLs.
+If these secondary requests are to a different server, then quite possibly a very differing set of actions is triggered.